Jump to section

 Possible causes of why your dog is not coming into heat include:

 Many times a female dog will not have a proper heat cycle until they are about two years of age.
 This is especially true in many large or giant breeds; they do not reach sexual maturity until they are two years old.
-You should be concerned if your female does not have a heat cycle until they are 24 to 30 months of age you will want your veterinarian to examine her.
+You should be concerned if your female does not have a heat cycle by the time they are 24 to 30 months of age, and it would be a good idea to have your veterinarian examine her.

 Silent Heat Cycle